 The Chicago Linguistic Society is the oldest student-run linguistics organization in the United States.
 Our linguistics conference has been held almost every year since 1965.
-This academic year, CLS hosted the 57th iteration of its conference online from May 6th - May 8th, 2021.

 The Chicago Linguistic Society is headquartered at the University of Chicago, which was built on the occupied and unceded lands ancestrally stewarded by many Native peoples.
 These include the people of the Council of Three Fires (the Ojibwe, Potawatomi, and Odawa nations) as well as the Menominee, Kickapoo, Miami, Sac and Fox, and Ho-Chunk nations.
 Today, Cook County is home to 39,000 Native people representing more than 100 tribal nations.

 Please email us for any questions or issues that may arise.